-When Kennedy said, “We choose to go to the moon,” it wasn’t a miscalculated tactic of a mid-term president trying to galvanize votes in the southern states.
+When Kennedy said, “We choose to go to the moon,” it wasn’t a miscalculated tactic of a mid-term president trying to galvanize voters in the southern states.
 It was a rallying cry to the American people that painted space as a new frontier; something to be dreamed of worked towards and sought after.
 It was an opportunity for him to spark the embers of America’s pioneer spirit which had been waning for years.
 It was a chance to do something great – if they could all just pull together.

 That is what we do at Loomo.
 We help organizations see the futures that could be, what they might be able to achieve given the right effort and the right people to get the job done.
 We define rallying cries and then set plans in motion to make sure that their vision becomes a reality.
 We help executives and business owners choose the path that may not be easy, but will set them among the stars.
 How do we do it?
 We help people achieve incredible things through a calculated mix of Brand Strategy, Brand Development, and Brand Marketing.

 Do we build brands?
 Yes.
 Develop websites?
-Mmm Hmm.
+Mmm-hmm.
 Conduct market research?
 Yup.
-SEO?
-Roger.
 Digital ads?
 In our sleep.
 Execute marketing campaigns?
 Definitely.

 You see, to us, the goal isn’t the new website, new logo, or new campaign.